 The multi-disciplinary project team delivered an excellent ‘warts and all’ case study presentation which addressed specific complexities of the scheme including the widening of existing brick arch viaducts, design of both precasts and insitu concrete elements and detailing of steel structures using fabrication software whilst finding innovative ways of providing the key deliverables to the client.

 Due to the confidential nature of the scheme we are unable to share the full set of slides and presentation notes with you (all the more reason for you to be in the thinkBIM audience next time!), however check out our storify below with the best tweets and images from the event for a summary of what was discussed.

 Don’t forget to join us for our next event on 4th November where we will be discussing risk-free BIM.
 Holy Grail or closer than you think?
 Be part of the audience and have your say (details and booking here).

-thinkBIM is run by the Centre for Knowledge Exchange at Leeds Beckett University
+thinkBIM is run by the Centre for Knowledge Exchange at School of Built Environment and Engineering at Leeds Beckett University.

 Constructing Excellence Yorkshire and Humber (CEYH)

 thinkBIM is the award winning and original network set up in 2011 by Leeds Beckett University to enable sector wide adoption of BIM (Building Information Modelling).
 With over 2000 local and national BIM enthusiasts on board, we now focus on BIM adoption throughout the supply chain and promoting digitisation of the construction industry in order to help meet the needs of the future as per Digital Built Britain Strategy announced in 2016.